pengchengau/GDRL/README.md

 The trained model will be saved in a new folder with the name model_save.
 It will be automatically created once the training is finished.
 You can customize the name by modifying model.save("./model_save/trpo_trained").
 By default, the model saved is named as trpo_trained.
 Addtionally, discrete and continous AMN are saved seperatly under the same folder.
 One can customize the name by modifying the name torch.save(autoencoder_dis.state_dict(), './model_save/autoencoder_dis.pth'), torch.save(autoencoder_con.state_dict(), './model_save/autoencoder_con.pth').
 Specifically, the discrete AMN is saved as autoencoder_dis and continous one as autoencoder_con.

 ### Note
-* Please cite our paper if you use this code.
 * The batch size is set to 100 in this code and can be customized by modifying arg_parser.py.
 * Please check your CUDA version before installing torch.
 * New pacekge may need to be installed for enabling the collaboartion between Matlab and Python.